borgmatic

 borgmatic additionally includes some end-to-end tests that integration test with Borg and supported databases for a few representative scenarios.
 These tests don't run by default when running tox, because they're relatively slow and depend on containers for runtime dependencies.
 These tests do run on the continuous integration (CI) server, and running them on your developer machine is the closest thing to dev-CI parity.

-If you would like to run the full test suite, first install Docker (or Podman; see below) and Docker Compose.
+If you would like to run the end-to-end tests, first install Docker (or Podman; see below) and Docker Compose.
 Then run:

 scripts/run-end-to-end-tests